Living Estuary

 I have been working on a project in collaboration with the non-profit, Oyster River Ecology, aiming to spread knowledge and awareness regarding the need of restoration and conservation of our environment and our oyster reefs, as well as how systemic inequities have shaped access to nature and why inclusive participation is critical to repairing the environment at large.

 I will be creating a collection of Sculptures that explores the themes of ecology, restoration, and the human relationship with the natural world and the environment.
-The collection will be shown at the St. Petersburg Museum of History in April 2026 along-side a documentary by local Artist, Dr. Hillary Van Dyke, allowing each viewer a chance at self-reflection and individualized thought relating to the natural world and the impact of human activity on its condition- or nature’s impact on us.
+The collection will be shown at multiple Gallery Spaces in the Tampa Bay Area, including the Tully Levine Gallery and the Brenda McMahon Art Gallery.
+The exhibition will be shown along-side a mini-documentary by local Artist, Dr. Hillary Van Dyke titled: “Diversifying Shoreline Conservation”, meant to inspire every day citizens to get more involved in local environmental projects.
+This project will allow each viewer a chance at self-reflection and individualized thought relating to the natural world and the impact of human activity on its condition- or nature’s impact on us.

-I will then create/donate ORP's myself that are inspired by my own artistic style, that will be shown during the exhibition, and then assist in the planting of them, plus the community led ORPs, into our waterways for documentation.
+I will be creating and donating ORP's myself that are inspired by my own artistic style, that will be shown during the exhibition, and then assist in the planting of them, plus the community led ORPs, into our waterways for documentation.

 Special thanks to the St. Petersburg Arts Alliance for awarding me the 2025 Individual Artist Grant to assist in making this projects happen!